Harrison Middleton University Fellowship in Ideas 2021 for Emerging Scholars (Stipend available)

 - At the conclusion of the Fellowship term, a complimentary library of five Great Books Foundation publications.

-- Have received a Bachelor’s or Master’s degree (in any field) since 2016.
+- Have received a Bachelor’s, Master’s or Doctoral degree (in any field).

 - Have an interest in the humanities and the great ideas of Western civilization.